0x00002a/Accelerometer/README.md

 ### Multiplayer

-Works in hosted and dedicated multiplayer.
+Tested in hosted and dedicated multiplayer.

 ## Configuration

-These options can (and really should) be edited through the TextHudAPI menu.
+These options can be edited through the TextHudAPI menu.
 They persist across all worlds and servers and are tied to each player.

 - `Position`: Has `X` and `Y` values.
 These govern the position on the screen of the display. -0.64, -0.64 is the default
 - `Unit`: Can be _GForce_ or _Metric_.
 Metric is default
+- `Autohide`: Whether to hide the display when acceleration is 0.
+Defaults to true

 ## Reuse/Licensing